the-turing-way/the-turing-way/book/website/community-handbook/acknowledgement/acknowledgement-members.md

 Everyone who contributes to this book, no matter how small or big their contributions are, is recognised in this project as a contributor and a community member.

-Their contributions may include carrying out small tasks such as reporting bugs, correcting factual errors, adding references, opening issues to discuss an idea, commenting on an ongoing discussions, exchanging idea with other members and citing _The Turing Way_.
+Their contributions may include carrying out small tasks such as reporting bugs, correcting factual errors, adding references, opening issues to discuss an idea, commenting on an ongoing discussion, exchanging ideas with other members or citing and promoting _The Turing Way_.
-As discussed in the next subchapter, these contributors are highlighted in our Contributors Table.
+As discussed in the next subchapter, these contributors are highlighted in the Contributors Table.

-Many contributors will also make substantial contributions such as writing a subchapter, maintaining community interactions, setting up infrastructure, helping others in their work and supporting their participation.
+Many contributors will also make substantial contributions such as writing a subchapter, maintaining community interactions, setting up or maintaining project's infrastructure, helping others in their work and supporting their participation.
-All the substantial contributors will be highlighted in the Contributors Table and are named as co-authors on the book as a whole.
+All the substantial contributors are also highlighted in the Contributors Table and named as co-authors on the book as a whole.
 As stated in our [Governance document](https://github.com/alan-turing-institute/the-turing-way/blob/master/GOVERNANCE.md), "substantial contribution" is a subjective term.
 Therefore, we have tried to add much detail as possible in the next subchapters through personas, contribution types and acknowledgements of those contributions including when a contributor is named as an author.

 Authors are listed in alphabetical order by last name.
 The first author is always The Turing Way Community.
 Authorship is cumulative.